NavsasPolito/LuNART/README.md

 ### 4. Operation and operator switch

 Once the operator has finished working on a given OP, it may click on the **Reset Settion** button on the bottom right of the **Configuration** page.
-This allows to change the operator and/or start the processing of another OP.
+This allows to change the operator and/or start processing another OP.
 Please note that this is equivalent to closing and re-opening the LuNART.